 Turn your manual testers into automation experts!
 Request a DemoStart testRigor Free

-With the advent of Agile in software development, there is a need to release products quicker than before.
-Today, automation testing is a vital part of the software development process, widely used by organizations of all sizes to enhance the quality, speed, and affordability of their software development.
-The released products must be of good quality, which requires efficient and effective testing methods.
-Luckily, there are multiple areas where testers can benefit from various process automation.
+With the introduction of Agile in the software industry, the need to ship products quickly is the most important one to address.
+Today, automation testing is an integral part of the software development process.
+Organizations of all sizes widely use it to improve the quality, speed, and cost-effectiveness of their software development processes.
+However, the shipped products need to be of good quality, too.
+Quick and effective testing methods are needed for this.

-Automation testing continues to evolve to keep up with the latest technological advancements.
-Let’s take a look at the current trends in the market and some QA tools that are expected to enhance your automation testing process in 2023.
+Let’s look at what trends are popular in the market, along with some QA tools that are likely to improve your automation testing process in 2024.

-As opposed to before, QA is no longer just about finding bugs but also preventing them.
-For every stakeholder involved, be it a product owner outlining requirements, or a developer writing code, the responsibility of quality assurance is a joint effort.
+As opposed to before, QA is not just about finding bugs but also preventing them.
+For every stakeholder involved, be it a developer writing code or a product owner outlining requirements, the responsibility of quality assurance is a joint effort.

 With quality being ensured across a spectrum of roles, it is necessary to have tools that help get testing done hassle-free.
-Due to this, trends in the technology industry are now catering to making the experience of using QA tools more straightforward.
+Due to this, trends in the technology industry are now catering to making the experience of using QA tools easier.

 Below are some trends that are likely to gain more traction in the upcoming years as the software testing market grows.